Olfj/Olfj/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on a masters in software engineering.
+- - ⚡ Fun fact:

+##Connect with me

+##Languages and tools:

 <!--
 **Olfj/Olfj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.